-XIII.
+XV.
 PUBLIC PARTICIPATION PLAN (PPP) PERFORMANCE REVIEW AND ANALYSIS

-The Division of Statewide Planning's PPP was updated by the MPO in FFY 2019.
+RIDSP's PPP was updated by the MPO in FFY 2019.
 It represents an ongoing strategy of public outreach for the SPC's plans and programs.
-To maintain a successful participation program, Statewide Planning and the SPC periodically evaluate what works and what does not work in the public participation process and evaluation of attendee feedback survey questionnaires (rev. 2019-2020) are conducted or as part of an annual review.
-(A copy of the Attendee Feedback survey questionnaire can be found in Appendix G).
+To maintain a successful participation program, the RIDSP and the SPC periodically evaluate what works and what does not work in the public participation process and evaluation of attendee feedback survey questionnaires (rev. 2019-2020) are conducted or as part of an annual review.
+(A copy of the Attendee Feedback survey questionnaire can be found in Appendix H).

-An evaluation of attendee feedback survey questionnaires for FFY 2021 was performed and the results presented herein.
-Nineteen (19) surveys were collected at two (2) public hearings: one held in Narragansett; one held in Providence, one workshop, and one popup event.
-All attendees were asked to complete a survey feedback formThe results were compiled and presented using three (3) performance measures to gauge the effectiveness of the MPO's public involvement activity.
+An evaluation of attendee feedback survey questionnaires for FFY 2022 was performed and the results presented herein.
+Eight (8) surveys were collected at one (1) open house and one pop-up event both held in Newport.
+All attendees were asked to complete a survey feedback form.
+Note, that over the past federal fiscal year there were a lack of public participation opportunities due to several factors such as staff shortages and several projects in their infancy not warranting public input at this time.
+The resulting attendee survey feedback attendance records that were available to the Title VI Coordinator showed a significant decrease in surveys completed (8) compared to 2021 (19).

+The results were compiled and presented using three (3) performance measures to gauge the effectiveness of the MPO's public involvement activity.
 The three performance measures evaluated include: